 Are you interested in working with a wide variety of people?
 In many (but not all) health careers, you may spend much of your time in the company of sick, disabled, or dying people.
 In terms of a clinical setting, you might work in an hospital, community health center, mobile clinic, long-term care facility, private practice office, or even a patient’s home.
 You may opt to work in a bustling city or a sleepy suburb or in a medically under-served area, which are often in rural communities or inner-city neighborhoods.
 If you prefer less direct contact with patients, there are numerous other health-related work settings — including pharmacies, laboratories, medical libraries, and corporate, non-profit or government offices.
 You might be part of a small staff or a huge organization, working at the national, regional, state or local level.
 The possibilities in this field are almost endless.

 Health care is increasingly becoming a group activity, in which a patient’s recovery depends on how well each member of the health care team performs his or her specific function – and how well they communicate and collaborate with one another.
 Even dentists – 70% of whom work in a solo private practice – usually supervise and work closely with several staff members.

 What Lifestyle Do You Envision?

-How do you feel about facing life-and-death situations on a daily basis?
 Some (though not all) health careers involve coping with emergencies, working extremely long hours, and shouldering heavy responsibility.
-What kind of lifestyle do you envision?
-How much time do you hope to spend at work, versus at home?
-You need to be realistic with yourself: If you don’t mind long workdays and are good at handling stress, go ahead – pursue an ER-style career.
-But if you’d rather have a job with regular hours and fewer medical crises, there are plenty of other fulfilling health careers.
+What kind of lifestyle do you envision having?
+If you’d rather have a job with regular hours and fewer medical crises, there are plenty of other fulfilling health careers.

-Health related volunteer activities, shadowing, internships, classes, and, self-reflection, will help you reach the answers to these essential questions.
+Health related volunteer activities, shadowing, internships, classes, and, self-reflection, will help you better understand which health profession fits you best.